timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle V-Merchant Marine/Part B-Merchant Marine Service/CHAPTER 513-UNITED STATES MERCHANT MARINE ACADEMY.md

     * (C) if a qualified individual described in subparagraph (A) or (B) does not apply for the position, an individual who has—

-      * (i) attained the grade of captain or above in the Navy, Coast Guard, or National Oceanic and Atmospheric Administration or colonel or above in the Army, Air Force, or Marine Corps; and
+      * (i) attained the grade of captain or above in the merchant marine, Navy, Coast Guard, or National Oceanic and Atmospheric Administration or colonel or above in the Army, Air Force, or Marine Corps; and

       * (ii) served at sea in any grade.